Reliable Sequential and Exception Test

 The Sequential Test is required for:

-Developments where a sequential tests has not been completed as part of the Strategic Flood Risk Assessment or the local plan.
+Developments where a Sequential and Exception Test has not been completed as part of the Strategic Flood Risk Assessment or the local plan.

 All development proposals within flood risk zones 2, 3a and 3b and if the development is considered to be inappropriate for the flood zone of the site.
 See tables above.
 In such circumstances permission would normally be refused.